 All V3.x devices are “end-of-Life,” due to PCI compliance.
 Check out the Verifone devices that are going end-of-life and the devices we recommend transitioning to:

 Ingenico devices are transitioning into the new Tetra line and their V3.x devices and several V4.x devices will go end-of-life.
 Although V4.x devices will still be PCI compliant, Ingenico will stop on all future builds.
 But, the good news is v3.x devices can still be sold in the market for several years!

 Check out the Ingenico devices that are going end-of-life and what we recommend transitioning to:

-PAX has been proactive in certifying their product line to maintain PCI compliance.
-Additionally, they have also developed a new suite of devices that could really benefit your merchants.
+PAX has been proactive in certifying its product line to maintain PCI compliance.
+Additionally, they have also developed a new suite of devices that could greatly benefit your merchants!
 The new PAX Smart Series can be used as stand-alone or semi-integrated payment terminals.
 They feature a single software platform providing a common user experience for merchants.